April 6, 2024

 Music Review: Delicious 'Trout' for Randolph festival's 25th

-RANDOLPH - Celebrating 25 years Saturday at the Chandler Music Hall, the Central Vermont Chamber Music Festival returned to where it began with a delightful performance of Schubert's "Trout" Quintet.
+RANDOLPH - Celebrating 25 years Saturday at the Chandler Center for the Arts, the Central Vermont Chamber Music Festival returned to where it began with a delightful performance of Schubert's "Trout" Quintet.

 A quarter of a century ago, New York City Ballet cellist Peter Sanders began bringing his musician friends to Vermont at the end of each summer to do something they seldom had the time for in the city; play chamber music together.
 Sanders was already part of the community - his family summered here, beginning in his youth - and it wasn't long before his Central Vermont Chamber Music Festival was an integral part of Randolph culture.